QR-bill as a payment method in Swiss online shops: How it works

 Error rate

-High (typos, incorrect IBAN)
+High (typos, wrong IBAN)

 Low (QR code contains all data)